 You probably have decided to get a Siamese Cat but you wondering if you should either get a male or female.
-While both genders are amazing they are a few Distinctive differences in their personality and behaviour.
+While both genders are amazing they are a few Distinctive differences in their personality and behavior.

 Neutered Male Siamese Cats are a lot nicer and friendlier.
-Males are more cuddly, love human affection, attention therefore are considered better.
+Males are more cuddly, love human affection, and attention therefore are considered better.
 Male and female Siamese cats are both amazing and would make for great pets, with females being more reserved and well-mannered.

 When choosing either male or female you should choose according to what you looking for, you want the type of personality of the cat to blend in with your lifestyle and the type of individual you are.

 If you are more affectionate and love companionship then a male Siamese cat will be the perfect match.
 Males tend to be more sociable and love the attention their owners give to them.
 They thrive on interaction and playtime with their human parents and will attach themselves to you